SlimJallouli/stm32h573i_dk_iot_reference/project/Common/app/led/readme.md

 ## LED Status Reporting

+- **Subscribe** to:
+  `< ThingName >/led/reported`. (example `stm32h573-002C005B3332511738363236/led/reported`)

-After processing your command, , the onboard LED is updated accordingly, then the board will publish its current LED status to the `led/reported` topic in this format:
+After processing your command, , the onboard LED is updated accordingly, then the board will publish its current LED status to the `< ThingName >led/reported` topic in this format:

 ```json
 {